Copycat Panera Orange Scones

 How long can unbaked scones be frozen?

-These scones are a bit smaller then the typical bakery scone.
-I like that….I get all the delicious flavor with not as many calories.
-If you want larger scones then form the dough into one large disk and cut into six wedges.
+These scones are a bit smaller than the typical bakery scone.
+I like that….I get all the delicious flavor with fewer calories.
+If you want larger scones, form the dough into one large disk and cut it into EIGHT wedges.
 Click here for 10 more recipes—->>>>SCONES.

 How to Slice Scones